by-JD/sonic_method/README.md

 ## How to install

 - thread a wet tissue through holes in a bottom of a small pot
-- fill a pot with soil
+- fill it with soil
 - plant a seed
 - install the pot to a 1/2 cup of water
 - add water if the wet tissue gets dry. that's it!